ShashankSaini203/LIMS-WebApp/README.md

 - LocalDBConnection (MSSQL LocalDB): `Data Source=(localdb)\\MSSQLLocalDB;Initial Catalog=LIMS_db;Integrated Security=True;...`

 To switch between SQLite and LocalDB, update `LIMS.WebAPI/Program.cs` where the DbContext is configured.

+## Build and run
+From repository root:

+- Build: `dotnet build LIMS.WebApp.sln`
+- Run the API: `dotnet run --project LIMS.WebAPI` (by default runs with HTTPS)

+When running in Development environment, Swagger UI is available (Program.cs enables UseSwagger and UseSwaggerUI for Development).